521 East Main Street | Niles, MI | 49120

 Always one who enjoys helping others, he served his community for 28 years on the Buchanan City Fire Department and for 15 years on the Bertrand Township Fire Department.
 He also held 2 terms on the Buchanan City Commission and 2 terms as a SMCAS board member.
 In addition, Larry has been a member of American Legion Post 51 in Buchanan for over 50 years, and is currently serving as the post chaplain.

 Larry and his wife, Patsy, live in Buchanan.
-They have 6 children, 12 grandchildren and 8 great-grandchildren.
+Together they have 6 children, 12 grandchildren and 10 great-grandchildren.

 Larry loves University of MICHIGAN football, cookouts and time spent with family and friends.
 He also enjoys hunting and an occasional game of golf.